Dasha (astrology): Mahadashas

-Antra-dasha or Bhukti
+Antar-dasha or Bhukti

-Each mahadasha is also subdivided into planetary periods called Antra-dasha or Bhukti, and each antra-dasha is further divided into Pratyantar-dashas which run their course in the same order as the mahadashas, and with the same proportional length.
+Each mahadasha is also subdivided into planetary periods called Antar-dasha or Bhukti, and each antar-dasha is further divided into Pratyantar-dashas which run their course in the same order as the mahadashas, and with the same proportional length.
 For example, the first bhukti of Ketu is Ketu/Ketu, the second is Ketu/Venus, the third Ketu/Sun and so on.
 These subdivisions allow a much more detailed examination of the influence of each mahadasha, and a much clearer indication of what events are expected to occur and when.

 The last bhukti of each mahadasha is considered to be a preparatory time for the major shift which the next mahadasha will bring.
 Thus, the last bhukti of the Sun mahadasha is Sun/Venus, which prepares for the coming Moon mahadasha by emphasizing relationships and family matters.
 Similarly, the last bhukti of Jupiter is Jupiter/Rahu which prepares the mind for the practical and realistic Saturn mahadasha by reattaching it to stress and worldly concerns.
 The effects of Antra-dasha will vary for each mahadasha based on the strength of dasha lord.
-The reason is mahadasa is considered as car and Antra-dasha is considered as driver.
+The reason is mahadasa is considered as car and Antar-dasha is considered as driver.
 If the driver (Bhukti lord) is wise, he can drive very well, even though car (the Dasha lord) is not very powerful but the car will have some limitation.

-Antra dasha gives different results according to different ascendents.
+Antar-dasha gives different results according to different ascendents.